 Oh yes.
 I went there.
 Remember Vanilla Ice?
 If you grew up in the 80’s and 90’s (or if you’ve seen the Teenage Mutant Ninja Turtles movies), you know who I’m talking about.
 His song, “Ice, Ice, Baby” was a one-hit wonder, yet still plays on the radio from time to time.
-As I embarked on my weekly long run this weekend, I reminisced of the good old days when the song came on my iPod.
+As I embarked on my weekly long run this weekend, I reminisced about the good old days when the song came on my iPod.
 Believe it or not, Vanilla Ice actually has something to do with your career!
 To be more specific, I think he had three good points for interns.

 Think of an internship as an extended interview.
 Typically, you have 10-12 weeks to work on a project, deliver results to executives and impress your supervisors in an effort to get a full-time job offer upon graduation.
 That’s the whole purpose of today’s internships – to convert you to a full-time employee.
 Gone are the days when interns ran errands, got coffee, and answered the phone all summer.
 Sure, you might still have to do a few of these things, but all in all, internships have come a long way.
 So, what are a few things you can be doing as an intern to help secure that job offer at the end of your term?
 Vanilla Ice knows…